 In our Trust we recognise that children with special educational needs or disabilities (SEND) or certain health conditions can face additional safeguarding challenges.
-This policy reflects the fact that additional barriers can exist when recognising abuse and neglect in this group of children.
+This policy reflects the fact that additional barriers can exist when recognising abuse, neglect and exploitation in this group of children.
 This can include: